v-vong3/csulb/cecs_343/demo/solid-demo/1_SingleResponsibility/README.md

 # Single Responsibility Principle (SRP)

+## Principle

+An object should only have a single responsibility.
+Consequently, any change to specificiation for that responsibility will be isolated to affected objects and not throughout the entire system.

 ## Rquirements

 * Model a university course.
 Courses need to be able to update their room location and description.
 Students need to be able to add a course, but their major's department must be the same as the course's department.
 For simplicity, assume that university departments and student majors are one to one.